trust-rust/rust-ownership/TUTORIAL.md

 With the knowledge of the previous section at your disposal, hopefully you answered **"A compilation failure"**.
 If not, don't worry.
 Move semantics can take some getting used to.

-Lets take a look at the fully annotated code:
+Let us take a look at the fully annotated code:

 ```rust
 02:     let x = String::from("  trust-rust  "); // x establishes ownership of the string here